 DOGS DESERVE BETTER

-Winona County is known as the "Puppy Mill Capitol of Minnesota."
+Winona County has been known as the "Puppy Mill Capitol of Minnesota."
 This is due to the fact that, for years, the county has issued numerous local permits to large-scale dog breeding operations.

 Puppy mills mass produce puppies for profit.